MichaelHoltonPrice/rsos_mcp_intro/README.md

-Change directory (cd) into stulletal_mcp (where files were copied during creation of the Docker image; see the Dockerfile) and run all the analysis scripts and result generation scripts (this will take a very long time -- often over a week):
+Change directory (cd) into stulletal_mcp (where files were copied during creation of the Docker image; see the Dockerfile) and run all the analysis and result generation scripts (this will take a very long time -- likely over a week):

 ```console
 cd stulletal_mcp